perlakay/insecureagent2/README.md

 # Insecure Summarizer

 ## Overview
 The **Insecure Summarizer** is a Python application that uses the **Llama 3** language model to summarize text.
-It demonstrates several vulnerabilities often found in agent-based systems, including but not limited to:
+It demonstrates several vulnerabilities often found in agent-based systems.

 How to Use
 1. Clone this repository or copy the script to your local machine.